jacobscarfmerrell/apostrophe-documentation/docs/devops/deployment/linode.md

 * Under "Community StackScripts," search for Apostrophe.

-* The correct StackScript will identify itself as "punkave / Apostrophe CMS"./ Click that entry.
+* The correct StackScript will identify itself as "apostrophecms / Apostrophe CMS"./ Click that entry.

 * Supply a secure, unique password for the "nodeapps" Linux user.
 You'll need this password for deployment; write it down. *Do not use your Linode password.*